omphalos/earhorn/README.md

     git clone https://github.com/omphalos/earhorn --depth 1

-Add a reference to esprima.js, umd-falafel.js, and earhorn.js to your page.
-(A bundled version is coming soon.)
+Add a reference to earhorn.js to your page.

 Let's say you have a JavaScript file you want to instrument, and it looks like this: